MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/formContext-data-entity/getDataXml.md

 ## Remarks

-This method does not work with Microsoft Dynamics 365 for Customer Engagement for tablets.
+This method does not work with Microsoft Dynamics 365 for Customer Engagement apps for tablets.